I was never very outdoorsy.

 After one trip to Big Bend and three days exploring these stunning trails, I’m a total convert.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

 In this post:

 The Best Hikes in Big Bend National Park

-We visited the park in August and it was HOT.
-To escape the brutal desert heat we kept our hikes in the Chisos Mountains.
-Fun fact: Big Bend is the only park to contain an entire mountain range within its borders.
-It’s quite a contrast to be driving through flat desert plains and then suddenly be surrounded by a forest of pines, ears popping from the altitude change and warning signs for bears.
+- Big Bend is the only park to contain an entire mountain range within its borders.
+It’s a stark contrast to be driving through flat desert plains and then suddenly be surrounded by a forest of pines, ears popping from altitude change and warning signs for bears.